 How to Use the Books That Demonstrate Persuasive Writing

 Besides simply reading through picture books that demonstrate persuasive writing, I sometimes use bits and pieces of them as mini-lessons to help hone particular skills.

 We might talk about what makes a good hook and read the beginning sentences of a few of these books to see how published authors begin their writing.

 I might read and reread the thesis from one or more books so we can discuss how important it is to define a clear and concise thesis.

 We might analyze one of the books to see how many supporting arguments the author used and how those arguments were presented.

 We might talk about the difference(s) in something they have written vs. the master writer.
 The purpose of this is usually to help my children learn to turn boring, factual writing into more creative writing that someone actually wants to read.

 There are so very many lessons you can teach using picture books as examples.
-One of the easiest ways to start is to simply read a book aloud and ask your student to use the same story structure inserting his own characters, setting and – in the case of persuasive writing – arguments.
-Having a skeleton of sorts on which to build your own story gives kids a bit more confidence in a new style of writing.
+One of the easiest ways to start is to simply read a book aloud and ask your student to use the same story structure inserting his own characters, setting, and – in the case of persuasive writing – arguments.
+Having a skeleton on which to build their own story gives kids a bit more confidence in a new writing style.

-Alrighty, so now that you’re armed with some lesson ideas, I can’t wait to hear about all the wonderful persuasive writing your teens are doing!
+Now that you’re armed with some lesson ideas, I can’t wait to hear about all the excellent persuasive writing your teens are doing!